ikko/sym/docs/cookbook/1_mixin_recipe/3_implementing_your_first_mixin.md

 # 1.3 Implementing Your First Mixin: A Practical Example

-Let's walk through a practical example of creating a simple mixin for the `symbol` framework.
+Let's walk through a practical example of creating a simple mixin for the `symb` framework.
 This mixin will add a new capability to `Symbol` objects: the ability to count the total number of descendants (children, grandchildren, etc.) in their respective sub-graphs.

 ## Step 1: Define the Mixin Class